-The failure to reach a peace agreement until now has had dire consequences for the people of the Holy Land.
 The ongoing conflict assaults the dignity of both Palestinians and Israelis, with the suffering people in Gaza carrying a particularly heavy burden.
 The continued blockade in Gaza dramatically impedes rebuilding and contributes to desperation that undermines Israelis' legitimate hope for security.
 It also creates intolerable levels of unemployment and pushes ordinary people into deeper poverty.
-The United States and the entire international community must continue to respond to the urgent humanitarian situation in Palestine.
-Poverty-focused assistance can reduce inequalities that lead to tensions and too often violence.
-The work of Catholic Relief Services and similar organizations on the ground in both Gaza and the West Bank is vital for reducing human misery and promoting peace.
+The international community must continue to respond to the urgent humanitarian situation in Palestine.
+The work of CRS and similar organizations on the ground in both Gaza and the West Bank is vital for reducing human misery and promoting peace.

 Unfortunately, there is a risk that important funding for development programs, democracy building and security coordination will be cut.
-The USCCB urges Congress to resist efforts to cut off assistance to the Palestinians as this would have a far-reaching negative impact on Palestinian communities and the region as a whole.
+USCCB urges Congress to resist efforts to cut off assistance to the Palestinians as this would have a far-reaching negative impact on Palestinian communities and the region as a whole.
 Assistance to Palestinians, already heavily conditioned, is essential for humanitarian purposes and for building capacity for a Palestinian state.
 It supports civil society and vulnerable communities.
-Cutting this funding will cause irreparable damage to the goodwill of the Palestinian people and would detract from U.S. efforts to seek a just and lasting peace in the Holy Land.
-This is not in the interests of either Israelis or Palestinians who long for peace.
+Cutting this funding is not in the interests of either Israelis or Palestinians who long for peace.